whereismytime/AnimeZone/README.md

 ---

-## 📄 Ліцензія
+## 📄 License

-Open-source проєкт. Можна вільно редагувати, поширювати і використовувати в комерційних цілях.
+Open-source project.
+Feel free to edit, share, and use for commercial purposes.